smebberson/docker-alpine/alpine-consul-redis/README.md

 Usage
 -----

-To use this image include `FROM smebberson/alpine-redis` at the top of your `Dockerfile`, or simply `docker run --name redis smebberson/alpine-redis`.
+To use this image include `FROM smebberson/alpine-consul-redis` at the top of your `Dockerfile`, or simply `docker run --name redis --link alpine-consul:consul-agent smebberson/alpine-consul-redis`.

-Redis logs (access and error logs) are automatically streamed to stdout.
+You need to a link to another container running Consul, so this container can join the cluster.
+It should have a link name of `consul-agent`.

 Customisation
 -------------